Craniotomy: Hemorrhage

-Hemorrhage following craniotomy can result from a failure to achieve hemostasis during surgery or from damage to blood vessels.
+A hemorrhage following a craniotomy can result from a failure to achieve hemostasis during surgery or from damage to blood vessels.
 Systematic reviews show that the incidence of clinically significant hematomas requiring surgical evacuation is low (around 1–2%) but varies depending on definitions and patient populations.

 Neurologic deficit

 Neurologic deficits can occur after craniotomy due to damage to eloquent regions of the brain or cranial nerves.
 A 2025 meta-analysis by Conway et al. combined data from 67 studies of glioma resections (2,616 patients) and found that approximately 32% of patients developed new motor deficits.
 About 14% developed permanent deficits and 18% developed transient deficits.
 The risk of neurologic deficit varies by anatomic location of craniotomy and the nature of the surgery being performed.

 Cerebrospinal fluid leak

 Cerebrospinal fluid leak can occur after craniotomy due to failure to create a watertight closure during dural closure or duraplasty.
 Systematic reviews report postoperative CSF leak rates around 1–10% in cranial surgeries.